adriano282/encrypting-data-in-postgresql/README.md

  The keys and password used for encrypting data in database written in application.properties file were encrypted using Spring Cloud Config Cli. [https://cloud.spring.io/spring-cloud-cli/]

  The properties are decrypted at runtime by Spring Cloud Config lib dependency.
 These properties were marked with {cipher} before the value to signalize the Spring Cloud Config to decrypt them.

+ ### Enabling the PGCrypto extension

+ In this project, the PGCrypto is already enabled for you.
+But for informative purposes, to enable the PGCrypto in PostgreSQL, you need only to run the following SQL command:

+ CREATE EXTENSION PGCRYPTO;

 ## Running the integration tests